 There are Not A Lot of Heroes Out There

-That’s not something that I hear a lot of these days —where husbands are able to accomplish that task.
 To me, husbands and wives who are able to do this show heroism.
-They go the extra mile in loving and giving grace, and it isn’t for the reason of being recognized, that they do what they do.
+They go the extra mile in loving and giving grace.
+And it isn’t for the reason of being recognized, that they do this.
 They go the extra mile because the love of Christ compels them.
 And they would go that distance in showing love and grace whether anyone else ever knew about what they do, or not.
 Silent, unselfish heroism… I love it!
 And I love and admire those who live by those standards.

 Thank you Steve, and Drew Brees, and all those other heroes in marriage.
 You are a living example of love in action.

 “As the Father has loved me, so have I loved you.
 Abide in my love.
 If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love.
 These things I have spoken to you, that my joy may be in you, and that your joy may be full.
 ‘This is my commandment, that you love one another as I have loved you.
 Greater love has no one than this that someone lay down his life for his friends.
 You are my friends if you do what I command you’” (John 15:9-12).